discostubee/gamestool/README.txt

 - projects
 This is where we store all the IDE files ect.
 We'll also try and get the gnu auto make tools in here at some point.

+Projects can also have a source directory, which is for code that is intended to have no other purpose but for that project.

 - source
 This is where all the code goes.
 It's sorted according to the different